MaidaIjaz/AmazonCloneNextJS/README.md

 # Amazon Clone

-In this project, I used NextJS, Tailwind CSS, and JavaScript to build the frontend of my application.
-Redux is used for managing the state of my application and Firebase to store my backend data.
+In this project, I used NextJS, Tailwind CSS, and JavaScript to build the frontend of application.
+Redux is used for managing the state of application and Firebase to store backend data.
 For payments I have used Stripe API and Webhooks.
 Also, I used **Axios** for API calls.
 Here is the final link of my [deployment](https://amazon-clone-next-js-ashy.vercel.app/).

 * Used the powerful tools provided by **NextJS** to implement Server-Side Rendering(**SSR**) for better website performance (**99 performance score on Google PageSpeed Insights**).